-Mitigating issues with service versioning and shifting has been a core value-add of dependency managers for years, and can similarly be applied to cloud environments.
+Mitigating issues with service versioning has been a value-add of dependency managers for years.
+It can also be applied to cloud environments!
 With each upstream caller citing the version (or semantic version) of their dependencies, deploy processes are able to triage these relationships and ensure that each caller is able to consume changes before rolling out updates that could otherwise tear down entire products or regions.

-Obviously Docker didn't "forget" to add network dependencies to their product, but their success has lead to such widespread adoption of service-oriented design that we now find ourselves with new problems.
-It just so happens that these problems can be solved by continuing the pursuit of portability that Docker and other virtualization tools started.
+Obviously, Docker didn’t “forget” to add network dependencies to their product.
+However, their success has led to such widespread adoption of service-oriented design that we find ourselves with new problems.
+These problems can be solved by continuing the pursuit of portability that Docker and other virtualization tools started.

-Despite the literature around decoupling the world of microservices has been following, it's clearly natural for developers and teams to build upon the work of others to make bigger and better software together.
-In an effort to maintain the portability that containers provided, we need to lean into service dependencies and setup the same systems and methods we have in lower level systems to help us along the way.
-In doing so, we will not only achieve the collaboration benefits provided by package managers, but we'll finally be able to ship services that others can run!
-It's time we had a dependency resolver for microservices.
+Despite the literature around decoupling the world of microservices, it’s clearly natural for developers and teams to build upon the work of others to make bigger and better software together.
+In an effort to maintain the portability that containers provided, we need to lean into service dependencies and set up the same systems and methods we have in lower-level systems.
+By doing so, we will achieve the collaboration benefits provided by package managers.
+We’ll also finally be able to ship services that others can run!
+It’s time we had a dependency resolver for microservices.